rails/rails/guides/source/api_app.md

 NOTE: The `Rack::Sendfile` middleware is always outside of the `Rack::Lock` mutex, even in single-threaded applications.

-### Using ActionDispatch::ParamsParser
+### Using ActionDispatch::Request

-`ActionDispatch::ParamsParser` will take parameters from the client in the JSON format and make them available in your controller inside `params`.
+`ActionDispatch::Request#params` will take parameters from the client in the JSON format and make them available in your controller inside `params`.

 To use this, your client will need to make a request with JSON-encoded parameters